LONDON MARKETS: U.K. Stocks Break 2-day Losing Streak After Pound's Mini 'flash Crash'

 Continue Reading Below

-U.K. stocks rose for the first time in three sessions on Friday, boosted by a mini "flash crash" in the pound and a rebound in U.S. and Asian equities overnight.
+U.K. stocks on Friday closed higher for the first time in three sessions, boosted by a mini "flash crash" in the pound and a rebound in U.S. and Asian equities overnight.

-"Unlike Tuesday to Thursday, which saw a parade of heavy-hitting U.K. data, this morning's economic calendar is rather barren," said Connor Campbell, financial analyst at Spreadex, in a note.
+"Unlike Tuesday to Thursday, which saw a parade of heavy-hitting U.K. data, [Friday's] economic calendar is rather barren," said Connor Campbell, financial analyst at Spreadex, in a note.

-However, the Washington concerns appeared to be bit on the back burner for now and investors instead focused on a sharp slump in the pound that happened late Thursday.
-Sterling suddenly plunged below $1.29 from as high as $1.3048 earlier in the day in what traders described as mini "flash crash."

 Continue Reading Below